asadsunny14050/http-server-c/README.md

 ### ✅ Supports GET and POST

 - **GET**: Serves static files with MIME-compliant headers.

 - **POST**: Accepts form submissions at /contact.
-Parses application/x-www-form-urlencoded bodies and saves to a .txt file, responding with 201 Created.
+   - Parses application/x-www-form-urlencoded bodies and saves to a records.txt file, responding with 201 Created.

 ### 🧠 Manual HTTP Request Parsing